 The three main reasons a person may have a solitary kidney include the following:

-Kidney donation – An increasing number of people are donating one of their kidneys for transplant to a friend or family member who has kidney failure.
+– An increasing number of people are donating one of their kidneys for transplant to a friend or family member who has kidney failure.
+Kidney donation Blood pressure monitoring

 Patients with a solitary kidney should also have their blood pressure monitored, as there is a chance that they will develop hypertension (increased blood pressure).
 One of the functional roles of the kidneys is the maintenance of a normal blood pressure.
 The kidneys achieve this by regulating the flow of fluids through the blood stream and by producing a hormone called renin, which works in combination with other hormones to dilate or contract the blood vessels.